 5. Complement your photography with videos or GIFs

-One of the obvious downsides of shopping online is not being able to touch, feel, or physically examine a product you’re considering.
-Because of this, high-quality product photos and other visuals can help provide a similarly useful experience.
+One of the obvious downsides of shopping online is not being able to to touch, feel, or physically examine a product you're considering.
+Because of this, product visuals have to do a lot of heavy lifting in order to provide a similarly useful experience.

-Storq, which sells maternity clothing, emphasizes its soft, comfortable materials in its product page copy and uses video of a model wearing its clothes to show how a customer can expect each piece to fit.
+Storq, which sells maternity clothing, emphasizes their soft, comfortable materials in their copy and uses video of a model wearing their clothes to show how a customer can expect each piece to fit.